ndelitski/rancher.confr-sidekick/README.md

 }
 ```

+### Template section options
+ - `reload` Should parent container will be restarted when file contents change? `Boolean` value.
+Can be object in a future for specifying container reload behaviour.
+ - `content` Content of configuration file should be populated here

 ### Predefined template functions
  - `key` get key async
   - `key('self/service/name')` - get name of service from rancher metadata